-To counterpoint is to contrast.
-If you point out that you should have class outside, someone might counterpoint by reminding you that it’s raining.
+A counterpoint is something that contrasts, and to counterpoint is to provide a contrast.
 In music, counterpoint is when two separate melodies are played or sung at the same time.

 When a composer writes a piece of music using voices that follow different rhythms or pitches but ultimately come together harmonically, she uses counterpoint.
+And if you're on the school debate time, you might offer a counterpoint to an opponents argument.
 You can also use this word as a verb to mean "to highlight difference:" "My tidy bookshelves counterpoint the mess of papers and books on my desk."
-The musical meaning of counterpoint, "pricking musical notes under the original melody on a manuscript," comes from an earlier sewing or quilting meaning.